Stacy Schiff

-Stacy Madeleine Schiff (born October 26, 1961) is an American essayist.
+Stacy Madeleine Schiff (born October 26, 1961) is an American writer.
 Her biography of Véra Nabokov won the 2000 Pulitzer Prize in biography.
 Schiff has also written biographies of French aviator and author of The Little Prince, Antoine de Saint-Exupéry, colonial American-era polymath and prime mover of America's founding, Benjamin Franklin, Franklin's fellow Founding Father Samuel Adams, ancient Egyptian queen Cleopatra, and the important figures and events of the Salem Witch Trials of 1692–93 in colonial Massachusetts.

 Early life

 Schiff was born in Adams, Massachusetts, to Morton Schiff, the president of Schiff Clothing, a store founded by Schiff's great-grandfather in 1897, and Ellen, a professor of French literature at North Adams State college (now called Massachusetts College of Liberal Arts).
+Her family was Jewish.
+Schiff described herself as "an obstreperous child".

 Schiff graduated from Phillips Academy (Andover) preparatory school, and subsequently earned her B.A. degree from Williams College in 1982.